GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - DAE (Collada) exporter appears to brighten up the original model as well as the exported model
 - MMD / GLTF viewers can export to DAE (Collada) / OBJ formats but all exported textures seem to need to be flipped vertically afterwards (use some paint program for this)
 - GLTF / FBX / DAE viewers will also export animations to JSON format
-- GLTF / GLB exporter has a limitation related to shader material seen when exporting MMD models
+- GLTF / GLB exporter has a limitation related to shader material, seen when exporting MMD models
 - Tips:
   - if model is correctly loaded but you cannot see it then try any or all of the following:
     - apply `edges`